ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/execute-tests-in-parallel.md

 ## Write a concurrent safe test case

-Following set of rules should be followed while writing a parallel test,
+A set of rules should be followed while writing a parallel test.

-1) Test function should be isolated.
-In some instances, compiler infer the test functions as isolated automatically if there are sufficient conditions to make them concurrently safe.
+1) The test function should be isolated.
+In some instances, the compiler infers the test functions as isolated automatically if there are sufficient conditions to make them concurrently safe.
 2) If it is a data provider test,
    - The data provider of the test function should be isolated.
    - The test function parameters should be read-only type.
-3) Respective set-up, and tear-down functions (before, after, before-each, after-each, before-group, after-group) of the test function should be isolated.
+3) Respective set-up and tear-down functions (`before`, `after`, `BeforeEach`, `AfterEach`, `BeforeGroups`, `AfterGroups`) of the test function should be isolated.

-A warning related to unparallelized tests are printed at the beginning of the parallel test execution with the reasons.
+A warning related to unparallelized tests is printed at the beginning of the parallel test execution with the reasons.
-Consider the following example,
+Consider the following example.

 ```ballerina
 import ballerina/lang.runtime;